gy-hwang97/Maptology/README.md

 <h2>License</h2>

-*## License
-This project is licensed under the MIT License - see the license file for details.*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.